CoNarrative/glujs-guide-built/view-model-parts.md

 GluJS will scan the function and find property change events to listen for and so will automatically keep up to date with a minimum of recalculation.
 In the example above, if (and only if) the `isValid` or `isDirty` properties change, it will update the value of `saveIsEnabled`.

 Formulas can also be chained: in the example above both `isValid` and `isDirty` are actually other formulas!

+Formulas are key to managing the reactive nature of your UI application because formulas are themselves 'reactive'.
+Like formula cells in a spreadsheet, they are always up to date no matter what approach or order the user takes to manipulating the UI.
+Extremely complex patterns and corner cases can resolve themselves "automatically" when you let formulas manage application flow, so use them whenever you can.

 #### IsValid